crmcarecloud/api-php-client/docs/Api/RewardsApi.md

 $accept_language = "cs, en-gb;q=0.8"; // string | The unique id of the language code by ISO 639-1
 $count = 100; // int | The number of records to return.
 $offset = 0; // int | The number of records from a collection to skip.
-$sort_field = "sort_field_example"; // string | One of the query string parameters for sorting. *Response is sorted by the specified field.*
+$sort_field = "sort_field_example"; // string | Name of the sorting parameter.
+You can sort by any of the first level parameters from the resource response. *Response is sorted by the specified field.*
 $sort_direction = "sort_direction_example"; // string | Direction of sorting the response list.
-$visible_for_customer = 56; // int | State of the visibility for the customer *Possible values are: 0 - invisible / 1- visible.
+$visible_for_customer = 56; // int | State of the visibility of the customer *Possible values are: 0 - invisible / 1- visible.
 If query string is not used, return both.*

 try {
     $result = $apiInstance->getSubRewardStores($reward_id, $accept_language, $count, $offset, $sort_field, $sort_direction, $visible_for_customer);